littlehorse-enterprises/lh-user-tasks-bridge/README.md

 - 1 for Keycloak
 - 1 for LittleHorse Standalone (LH Server and LH Dashboard)
-- 1 for sso-workflow-bridge-api
+- 1 for user-tasks-bridge-api
-- 1 for sso-workflow-bridge-ui
+- 1 for user-tasks-bridge-ui

-After that, the SSO Workflow Bridge API should be available on <http://localhost:8089>
+After that, the User Tasks Bridge API should be available on <http://localhost:8089>

 Verify that Keycloak is up and running, and if that is the case, you can now access it through your browser on <http://localhost:8888>